theteamworks/project-board-automation/README.md

 # GitHub Project Board Automation

-Edits to come, once the release notes have been updated.
+Edits to come, once the release notes have been updated..

 An action that will automate the movement of the issues or pull requests on a GitHub projects(beta) board.